indeedeng/starfish/README.md

 - This project only runs on **node version 16 or higher**, node 18 is preferred.
 - `node -v`, will show you which version of node you're using on your machine.
-- If your version is below 12, either update to a compatible version of node, or [install and use nvm](https://github.com/nvm-sh/nvm#about) so that Starfish can use a compatible node version without affecting other applications on your system.
+- If your node version is below 16, either update to a compatible version of node, or [install and use nvm](https://github.com/nvm-sh/nvm#about) so that Starfish can use a compatible node version without affecting other applications on your system.

 ### Next, make a .csv file with the GitHub Ids you're interested in checking, and, if desired, an "alternate id" to go with each